 The dangerous instrumentality doctrine “imposes strict vicarious liability upon the owner of a motor vehicle who voluntarily entrusts that motor vehicle to an individual whose negligent operation causes damage to another.”

-Your neighbor rear-ends another driver?
+Does your neighbor rear-end another driver?
 Your friend runs a red light and collides with a car?
 You are legally responsible, just as if you had been driving the vehicle yourself.
 (And your neighbor/friend is also liable for injuries and damages).

 As with any law, there are exceptions to the dangerous instrumentality doctrine.
 Let’s take a look at them.